userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

-## Why are snaps good for Qt5 and KDE Frameworks applications?
+## Why are snaps good for Qt 5 and KDE Frameworks applications?

-Snapcraft bundles necessary libraries required by the application, and can configure the environment for confinement of applications for end user peace of mind.
+Snapcraft bundles necessary libraries required by the application, and can configure the environment to ensure that the application runs correctly under confinement for end user peace of mind.
 Developers can ensure their application is delivered pre-packaged with libraries which will not be replaced or superseded by a distribution vendor.

-Here are some snap advantages that will benefit many Qt 5 applications:
+Here are some advantages of snaps that will benefit many Qt 5 and KDE Frameworks applications:

 * **Snaps are easy to discover and install**\
   Millions of users can browse and install snaps graphically in the Ubuntu Software Center, the Snap Store or from the command-line.